Kong Chang: Life

 Later that year, Shi Le attacked the city of Yuanxiang (苑鄕, in present-day Hebei and Beijing), The Youzhou warlord, Wang Jun sent his general and chieftain of the Xianbei Duan tribe Duan Jilujuan to repel him.
 Duan laid siege on Shi Le's capital Xiangguo which worried Shi as his generals failed to rout the chieftain.
-Most of his generals recommend that they wait for them to retreat before attacking, but Kong Chang and Zhang Bin proposed that they carry out a swift and surprise attack on the enemy's prized general, Duan Mopei.
-Kong Chang led troops against Mopei and retreated back to the city where Mopei was tricked into pursuing and was captured.
+Most of his generals recommend that they wait for them to retreat before attacking, but Kong Chang and Zhang Bin proposed that they carry out a swift and surprise attack on the enemy's prized general, Duan Mobo.
+Kong Chang led troops against Mobo and retreated back to the city where Mobo was tricked into pursuing and was captured.
 Duan Jilujuan retreated and Kong struck a successful counter-attack as they fled, ending the siege.

 In 313, Kong Chang was sent to capture Dingling (定陵縣) in Yingchuan Commandery which was under Wang Jun.
 Kong successfully did so and killed the Inspector of Yanzhou, Tian Hui (田徽).
 Many of the populace of the province under Bao Sheng (薄盛) surrendered to Shi Le soon after.

 During Shi Le's siege of Tiancheng (坫城, around present-day Shanxi) in 316, the Inspector of Bingzhou, Liu Kun, sent his recently acquired army under Ji Dan (箕澹) to relief the city.
 Shi Le made Kong Chang his Vanguard General and Kong greatly routed Ji Dan's army, forcing him to abandon Liu Kun and flee to Dai commandery.
 Kong Chang pursued Ji Dan and killed him at Dai.
 Kong Chang's victory caused Liu Kun's army to collapse and prompted his Chief Clerk, Li Hong (李弘) to hand over Bingzhou to Shi Le.
 Shortly after, Kong Chang campaigned against the bandits Ma Yan (馬嚴) and Feng Zhu (馮䐗) but was recalled after Shi Le decided to wait for their surrender instead.

 Between 319 and 321, he participated in the campaign against Duan Pidi and Shao Xu.
 In 319, Kong Chang conquered all of Pidi's territory in Youzhou, forcing him to join the Jin loyalist Shao Xu at Laoling (樂陵郡; around present-day Yangxin County, Shandong).
-The next year, he and Shi Hu attacked the exposed Shao Xu at Yanci (厭次, around present-day Dezhou, Shandong) after Pidi decided to pursue Duan Mopei in Jicheng.
+The next year, he and Shi Hu attacked the exposed Shao Xu at Yanci (厭次, around present-day Dezhou, Shandong) after Pidi decided to pursue Duan Mobo in Jicheng.
 Kong Chang took 11 of Shao Xu's camps while Shi Hu besieged and later captured Shao Xu.
 Duan Pidi managed to fight his way back to Yanci, so Kong Chang campaigned against him.
 However, Kong had been complacent with his recent victories and did not prepare his defences.
-As a result, he was taken by surprise and driven back by Pidi's brother, Duan Wenyang (段文鴦).
+As a result, he was taken by surprise and driven back by Pidi's brother, Duan Wenyang.
 His final mention in history comes in 321, during the final assault on Duan Pidi in Yanci where he seized many of his cities.
 Pidi was finally defeated and captured later that year.
 Kong Chang would cease to appear in records from this point on.